NebulousLabs/Sia/README.md

 $GOPATH/bin/siad
 ```

+`siad` is a daemon which runs in the background and collaborates with the Sia
+network.
+The daemon can be controlled via an http api, or by `siac`, a command
-With `siad` running, you can run `siac`, the Sia command-line interface from a
+line utility that can be run from a separate shell:
-separate shell:

 ```
 $GOPATH/bin/siac
 ```